 Teens Encounter Christ (TEC) Retreats

 ECMN offers two statewide TEC (Teens Encounter Christ) retreat programs for our youth.
 MN TEC is for youth in Grades 9-12, and Pre-TEC is for youth in Grades 6-8.
-Below you'll find information about upcoming retreats and a more detailed description of these ministries.
+All information is below.

 Upcoming MN TEC Retreats

 TEC is for youth in Grades 9-12.

 (UltraCamp is ECMN's new online registration for all retreats and camps.)

 Spring - April 26-28, 2019